google/blockly-samples/codelabs/keyboard_navigation/keyboard_navigation.md

 1. `Blockly.ShortcutRegistry.modifierKeys.ALT`
 1. `Blockly.ShortcutRegistry.modifierKeys.META`

-For our example we are going to create a key code for control W.
+For our example we will create a key code for control W by using the below code.
 ```js
 // Create a serialized key from the primary key and any modifiers.
 var ctrlW = Blockly.ShortcutRegistry.registry.createSerializedKey(